marvin-steinke/nuclio_fusionizer/README.md

 various conditions or configurations.
 Implementation includes a static optimizer that changes setup based on a predefined schedule.

-- **Dispatcher (`dispatcher.py`)**: Intercepts HTTP requests and dispatches them to the appropriate handlers within the fusion context.
+- **Dispatcher (`dispatcher.py`)**: In the Nuclio Function, HTTP requests are intercepted and dispatched to the appropriate handlers within the fusion context.

 ## Usage